 The bad news is they're trying to spin it away so as to protect the guilty.

-So now the last thing that they could ever do when you think about it, is acknowledge that, let's see, guys on Fox like Hannity and Sarah Carter and uh Greg Jarrett and Sebastian Gorka and I can't list everybody.
+So now the last thing that they could ever do, when you think about it, is acknowledge that, let's see, guys on Fox like Hannity and Sarah Carter and Greg Jarrett and Sebastian Gorka and I can't list everybody, that they've all been right and that they've been wrong.

 It's totally manufactured.

-They're never gonna say it.
+They're never going to say it.

-So this is it it's it's actually it's fascinating to read.
+So this is, it's fascinating to read.

 I'll get into it next.

-All right, 25 till the top of the hour, 800-941 Sean, toll free number.
+All right, 25 till the top of the hour, 800-941 Sean toll-free number.

 Let me start before I get to the New York Times.